gcallah/Economics/Capitalism/capitalism.md

 among other factors, to the "Protestant work ethic."
 So if we talk about capitalism, are we talking about all historical instances, or just "modern capitalism"?

-Thus, we find widespread disagreement on what capitalism is, and even among those who agree, they can't decide when it started.
+In short, we find widespread disagreement on what capitalism is, and even among those who agree, they can't decide when it started.
 Lucassen argues:

-"the central concepts of capitalism and modernity are now in flux... for this reason, I have refrain from giving the terms capitalism... and modernity... a central place in this book... because I believe that these terms have become so contaminated in the discussions of the last one to one-and-a-half centuries that they have largely lost their analytical power..."
+"the central concepts of capitalism and modernity are now in flux... for this reason, I have refrained from giving the terms capitalism... and modernity... a central place in this book... because I believe that these terms have become so contaminated in the discussions of the last one to one-and-a-half centuries that they have largely lost their analytical power..."